-For more information about our phonic programme, please click the button below.
+For more information about our phonic programme, please visit the Sounds Write website by clicking the button below.

-Parent involvement with supporting phonics is very important at St Joseph’s.
-Show and Share sessions in school provide the opportunity for parents and carers to see the programme in action and to support their children within their phonics learning.
+At St Joseph’s, we recognise the important role families have in supporting their child’s phonics journey.
+Show and Share sessions in school provide the opportunity for parents and carers to see the programme in action and to support their children with their phonics learning.

 Our Reading Scheme

 At St Joseph’s, we have curated a whole-school reading scheme made up of Dandelion, Sounds Write and Oxford Reading Tree texts, to ensure children access a range of fiction and non-fiction books throughout their reading journey.
 In Foundation Stage and Key Stage 1, books are carefully matched to phonic sounds.
 Children take home 2 books a fortnight as well as being offered additional reading materials, such as tracking and phonics activities or books chosen from the class reading corner.
 In Key Stage 2, pupils have 1 fiction and 1 non-fiction book which is carefully monitored to ensure all children read a diverse range of texts and develop their fluency and comprehension skills.